sattva2020/N8N-Self/SECURITY_DETECT_SECRETS.md

 - These are false positives for the purposes of rotating credentials because the actual secret values are stored in GitHub Actions and are not present in the repository.
 - Recommendation: keep such entries in `.secrets.baseline` and document them here so the CI secret-scan remains stable and does not create noise (issues/gists) on every run.

+## Why this repository has a verified baseline entry

+During routine scans with `detect-secrets` the CI reported a finding in `.github/workflows/ci.yml` on line 153.
+The finding matched the detector for "Secret Keyword".
+The specific match corresponds to the textual presence of a workflow input or key name that resembles a secret (for example entries that reference `secrets.GITHUB_TOKEN` or similar placeholder strings).
+After manual inspection the maintainers determined that:

+- the repository does not contain any actual credential values in that location — only workflow variable names or template placeholders;
+- the GH Actions runtime injects the real secret values at execution time and they are not present in the repository text; and
+- the finding is stable and expected for our CI workflows (it would reappear on every scan unless explicitly allowed).

+## Decision and action taken

+We marked the baseline entry as `is_verified: true` in `.secrets.baseline`.
+That documents the finding as an intentional/known false positive and prevents the CI `secret-scan` job from failing on this specific occurrence.
+This keeps the CI noise low while preserving protection against new/unexpected secrets.

+## How to review or revert this decision

+1. If you later modify the workflow and remove the placeholder or add a real secret inline (which you should avoid), re-run `detect-secrets scan --all-files` locally and verify the changes.
+2. To remove the `verified` mark: edit `.secrets.baseline`, set `is_verified: false` (or delete the entry) and commit.
+CI will then report new findings and you can triage them again.
+3. If you see a different secret reported by the CI that you don't recognize, open the gist created by the CI job (the job uploads full results) and inspect the surrounding file context.

+## Best practices

+- Never commit plaintext credentials into the repository.
+Use environment variables stored in CI provider secrets or a secrets manager.
+- Keep the `.secrets.baseline` under version control and document any verified entries in this `SECURITY_DETECT_SECRETS.md` file with the rationale and the date of verification.
+- When updating workflows, re-run `detect-secrets` locally, review the changed baseline carefully, and add a short justification to this doc if you add a new verified entry.

 If you intentionally change a workflow to include an inline secret-like string, remove it and rotate any real credential before updating the baseline.